lxdlam/CP-Answers/README.md

-# Ramen's ACM-ICPC Answers
+# Ramen's Competitive Progamming Answers

-There are Ramen's ACM-ICPC problem answers.
+There are Ramen's competitive progamming answers.

 Most of the codes here are AC codes, but many of them can be optimized.
 Some of them are just partial solutions.
 Some of them just stay here.
 (I will check them later.)